 *Photoplethysmography – Phew!
-Don’t let this complicated medical word intimidate you.
-Photoplethysmography is basically a diagnostic procedure that is used to determine the efficiency of your calf muscle pump.
+Don’t let this complicated medical term intimidate you.
+Photoplethysmography is basically a diagnostic procedure that determines the efficiency of your calf muscle pump.

-*Pressure Calf Exam – In performing this exam, you’ll be asked to lie facing upwards with your legs raised higher than your chest.
-This diagnostic procedure identifies vessel blockages.
+*Pressure Calf Exam – In performing this exam, you’ll be asked to lie facing upwards with your legs lifted higher than your chest.
+This diagnostic procedure seeks to identify any vessel blockages.

-After establishing the specific nature of your problem, the doctor will then outline the right treatment for you.
-Here are several available options:
+After establishing the specific nature of your problem, the doctor will then outline the best treatment plan for you.
+There are several available options:

-Sclerotherapy involves the doctor injecting a saline solution into the affected veins.
-The solution then damages the affected vessel walls, causing them to swell and seal shut.
-Within several weeks the scar tissue will fade.
-The procedure takes approximately thirty minutes, and has only mild side-effects.
-Though the injection may be a bit painful, the stinging sensation is usually gone within a few minutes.
+This treatment involves the doctor injecting a saline solution into the affected veins.
+This solution results in damage to the affected vessel walls, causing them to swell and seal shut.
+Eventually the scar tissue will fade.
+The entire sclerotherapy procedure takes around 30 minutes, and has only mild side-effects.
+And although the injection may be a bit painful, the stinging sensation is usually gone within a few minutes.

-This treatment option employs the use of a specialized device that focuses laser energy to damaged tissue.
-The whole procedure takes only twenty minutes, and has minimal side-effects.
+This treatment option employs the use of a specialised device that focuses laser energy to damaged tissue.
+The whole procedure only takes 20 minutes, and has minimal side-effects.